Elizabeth Armstrong Reed: Biography

-She was born in Winthrop, Maine.
+Reed was born in Winthrop, Maine.

 She was married to Hiram Vaughn Reed, an Age to Come (One Faith) preacher and newspaper publisher, in 1860, meeting him at a religious debate in Buchanan, Michigan.
-She was the mother of author Myrtle Reed, and two sons, Earl Howell and Charles B. Reed.
+Reed was the mother of author Myrtle Reed, and two sons, Earl Howell and Charles B. Reed.

-In 1893, she was chairman of the Woman's Congress of Philology at Chicago and in 1896 became an editor of the Course of Universal Literature.
+In 1893, Reed was chairman of the Woman's Congress of Philology at Chicago and in 1896 became an editor of the Course of Universal Literature.
 Reed served two terms as the president of the Illinois Woman's Press Association 1894 (January) until 1896 (June) and 1902 (June) until 1904 (June).
 She received honorary degrees from Northwestern and Illinois Wesleyan universities and Bethany College.

 Elizabeth Armstrong Reed died in Chicago on June 18, 1915.